apify/keboola-ex-apify/README.md

 If you are interested in adding a new feature or fixing a bug in the integration, feel free to open a pull request.

-Before you started developing this integration, you will need your Apify API token and user ID.
+Before you start developing this integration, you will need your Apify API token and user ID.
-You can find the token and ID [on the Integrations page of your Apify account](https://my.apify.com/account#/integrations).
+You can find the token and user ID [on the Integrations page of your Apify account](https://my.apify.com/account#/integrations).

 ### Run Configuration

 The run of integration depends on configuration.
 You can specify which action you want to run and its parameters in the configuration file `config.json`.
-On the Keboola platform, will be this config generated for each run based on user input.
+On the Keboola platform, this config will be generated for each run based on user input.
-The base configuration looks:
+Base configuration:
 ```json
 {
   "action": "run",